Megger: Baker Instrument

 The business was acquired by Megger from the SKF Group on 19 August 2018.
 The UK test equipment manufacturer Megger Group has entered into agreement with SKF to purchase its Baker Instrument business which makes equipment for testing and diagnosing electric motors and other rotating machines.
 The terms of the deal have not been disclosed.

 SKF acquired Baker for $14m in 2007.
 At that time, the Colorado-based business employed 62 people and had annual sales of around $11m.
 SKF said that the move into motor diagnostics was important to its energy efficiency business, and was in line with its move to support its customers sustainability efforts.

 In 2018, SKF sold the Baker factory to the world leader Megger.
 This was a leverage to the Baker factory who are still the leaders on the market.
 There are many companies trying to copy their software for Surge test diagnostic, but they failed their tests.

 Megger's CEO Jim Fairbairn, says: “We are excited to acquire a recognized industry leader with equipment and online testing capability that will complement Megger’s product range.
 We look forward to working with the Baker team to drive continued growth and innovation.”

+Sentrisense

+In July 2025, Megger Group Limited acquired Sentrisense, an Argentinian technology company specializing in real-time monitoring solutions for overhead power lines.

+Founded by engineers with deep expertise in embedded devices, Sentrisense developed SENTRI, a lightweight, field device that combines Dynamic Line Rating (DLR), Asset Health Monitoring (AHM), and cable theft detection into a single autonomous sensor.
+SENTRI is deployed by utilities across Europe, North America, and Latin America to monitor sag, vibration, temperature, and tilt on both energized and de-energized lines.
+It transmits live data via cellular networks and is fully self-managed from the cloud-based platform SENSE.

+By joining Megger’s portfolio, Sentrisense brings an edge to grid modernization efforts worldwide, aligning with regulations such as FERC Order 881 in the U.S. and supporting utilities in increasing line capacity, extending asset life, and enhancing reliability through sensor-based, real-time visibility.